marionhardy/learningR/README.md

 - Violinplot and adding conditional highlights
 - Types of high level structures and their use

-### Ch07 DESeq2 (accompanied by the Ch08 powerpoint!)

-- DESeq2 object creation
-- Writing and using a loop function on a dataframe
-- Quality check metrics : size factors, dispersion estimation and pca

-### Ch08 RNAseq: processing and analysis pipeline
+### Ch07 RNAseq: processing and analysis pipeline

 Powerpoint presentation covering:
 - Data processing (FASTQ -> BAM -> counts) using trim_galore, RSubread and featureCounts
 - Data analysis for differential expression using DESeq2 (+ which package to choose and a statistics reminder)
 - ORA vs GSEA
 - Querying MSidDb for enrichment analyses

+### Ch08 DESeq2 (accompanied by the Ch07 powerpoint!)

+- DESeq2 object creation
+- Writing and using a loop function on a dataframe
+- Quality check metrics : size factors, dispersion estimation and pca
+- Enrichment analyses

 ### Ch09 RNAseq: from Gene Expression Omnibus to a volcano plot